 La Villa Hotel is amazing, with one of the most beautiful spas I’ve ever seen.
 Book La Villa Hotel at Villa Prato for a luxury villa experience starting at $300 a night.

 Castelmagno Piedmont Cheese – The King of Piedmont Food

 The self-proclaimed ”king” of Piedmont cheese is Castelmagno, which comes in two varieties, Castelmagno DOP and Castelmagno di Alpeggio DOP.
-Both cheeses are made with the simplest of ingredients, milk, salt, and rennet, but the later being from the Alps.
-Although, not to get too confusing, the Castelmagno DOP is also referred to as from the mountains, which it is, it’s just not as Alpine as the Alpeggio.
+Both kinds of cheese are made with the simplest of ingredients, milk, salt, and rennet, but the latter being from the Alps.
+Although not to get too confusing, the Castelmagno DOP is also referred to as from the mountains, which it is, it’s just not as Alpine as the Alpeggio.
 Welcome to the world of Italian DOP and IGP products!

 Wondering how to eat Castlemagno?
 It’s common on pasta and risotto dishes.
 Try the Tajarin al Castlemagno at Porto di Savigno in Turin, one of the best meals we had while in Turin.

 Tajarin is a ribbon-shaped pasta, similar to tagliatelle, but thinner.
 Look for restaurants that show “fatti in casa” or made in-house.